pandas-dev/pandas/doc/source/merging.rst

 .. versionadded:: 0.21

 Strings passed as the ``on``, ``left_on``, and ``right_on`` parameters may refer to either column names or index level names.
-This enables the merging of DataFrames on a combination of index levels and columns without resetting indexes.
+This enables merging ``DataFrame`` instances on a combination of index levels and columns without resetting indexes.

 .. ipython:: python